 The Khumbu region is home to Sagarmatha National Park, a world heritage site.
 Experience the extravagance and beauty of the world’s tallest peak firsthand as you embark on the journey of a lifetime.

 Everest Base Camp Trek Itinerary

-One of the significant locations that are a part of Everest Base Camp trek is Lukla.
-It is the home to Tenzing Hillary Airport, which is considered as one of the most dangerous airports in the world.
+One of the significant locations that are a part of the Everest Base Camp trek is Lukla.
+It is the home of Tenzing Hillary Airport, which is considered one of the most dangerous airports in the world.
 Apart from this, Lukla is also a very beautiful town, offering you outstanding views of hills and mountains.

 Provided that you have the required time and energy, you can extend your journey to include numerous other trekking routes in the Everest Base Camp trek itinerary.
 One of the most popular routes to be included in the itinerary is the Gokyo Lake trek route.
 It allows you to cover the magical Gokyo Lakes, along with Gokyo Village and Gokyo Ri.